Stop the war

 Installing ThingsBoard Edge on CentOS/RHEL Server

-• ThingsBoard Edge version X.Y.Z is compatible with ThingsBoard Server version X.Y.Z and above.
+• A ThingsBoard Edge version X.Y.Z is compatible with the same ThingsBoard Server version X.Y.Z and any later versions.

-• ThingsBoard Edge version X.Y.Z is NOT compatible with ThingsBoard Server versions below X.Y.Z.
+• A ThingsBoard Edge version X.Y.Z is NOT compatible with ThingsBoard Server versions preceding X.Y.Z.

-Example: ThingsBoard Edge version 3.3.4.1 is compatible with ThingsBoard server version 3.3.4.1 and above (3.4.0, 3.4.1, …).
-ThingsBoard Edge version 3.4.0 is NOT compatible with ThingsBoard server version 3.3.4.1 or below (3.3.4, 3.3.3, …).
-ThingsBoard Server 3.3.4.1 or below should be upgraded to ThingsBoard Server 3.4.0 or above first.
+Example: ThingsBoard Edge version 3.3.4.1 is compatible with ThingsBoard Server version 3.3.4.1 and subsequent versions (3.4.0, 3.4.1, …).
+However, ThingsBoard Edge version 3.4.0 is NOT compatible with ThingsBoard Server version 3.3.4.1 or any prior versions (3.3.4, 3.3.3, …).
+In such scenarios, ThingsBoard Server 3.3.4.1 or a preceding version must first be upgraded to ThingsBoard Server 3.4.0 or a later version.

 This guide describes how to install ThingsBoard Edge on RHEL/CentOS 7/8.